teko424/num-to-eng/README.md

 # num-to-eng
-## Type a number between 0 and 999, and the function will return it as text
+## Type a number between 0 and 999(both inclusive), and the function will return it as text